 While suar wood’s appealing finish is attractive to artisans and builders, its special grain texture makes it particularly suited for carving and an ideal choice for designer tables.
-The wood does an incredible job at retaining moisture and not drying out, especially when it’s properly taken care of.
-Even though, Herman Furniture suar wood is quite strong, it still requires essential maintenance to ensure its beauty and long-lasting durability.
-It’s important to keep this furniture free from excessive dust particles; therefore, suar wood maintenance would entail regular cleaning with cloths that are dabbed with wood oil.
+The wood does an incredible job at retaining moisture and not drying out, especially when it is properly taken care of.
+Herman Furniture makes certain that our Suar wood is of top quality and only requires basic maintenance to maintain its long-lasting grandeur.
+It is important to keep this furniture free from excessive dust particles; therefore, suar wood maintenance would entail regular cleaning with cloths that are dabbed with wood oil.
 Furniture may also be maintained with simple soap and water, but the soap cannot be alkaline based because the wood can quickly absorb it and cause permanent damage.
 The benefits of suar wood furniture is only bolstered further with responsible care.
 Due to its global popularity and natural textures, there are different approaches taken with its treatment prior to the manufacture of furniture, objects and even container vessels.

 Each piece is unique and is available in custom dimensions, custom finishes and a variety of species such as Teak, Suar Wood, Rosewood, Tamarind and more.